samsheffield/2D_Game_Design/docs/week8.md

 __Due next week__

 Please upload a __build__ of your game (Mac or PC) to your class Drive folder *before* the start of class.
 In the zip folder, include a txt file with instructions for playing your game, including the goal.
+If collaborating, add to both team member's Drive folders.

 ## In Two Weeks: Guest Speaker: Winnie Song (November 10th)